 Mission: Harvest Hastings promotes sustainable agriculture and forestry, our creative rural communities, and local food, wood, and other products produced from the land in Hastings County (from North Hastings and Bancroft to the City of Belleville and the City of Quinte West), through celebration, education, marketing, networking initiatives, and programs that build understanding and support from consumers.

-The Harvest Hastings board meets on the third Thursday of every month.
-Please check before hand by emailing [email protected]
+The Harvest Hastings board meets on the last Wednesday of every month.
+Please check beforehand by emailing [email protected]

 Members of Harvest Hastings can vote at the annual general meeting, stand for election to the board, and are invited to take part in events.
 The current membership fee is $35.
 Please contact the co-ordinator if you would like to have a profile on the website or for more information about Harvest Hastings and its partners.

-Jennifer Davis, Chair goat and poultry farmer, educator, Stirling Rawdon
+Jennifer Davis, goat and poultry farmer, educator, Stirling Rawdon

 Andrew Redden – County of Hastings, Economic and Tourism Development Manager (Advisor)